alexed1/LightningFlowComponents/flow_screen_components/datatable/README.md

 ## xx/xx/21 -  Eric Smith -    Version 3.2.0
 **Updates:**
 -   Picklist fields are now editable.
 Big thanks to Jerry Poon and Guillaume Davies.
     Does not yet support Dependent picklists nor filtering by Record Type
+-   Changed Table Header font from 1.5em to 1.2em to match the format of List Views

 **Bug Fixes:**